OpenVoiceOS/community-docs/docs/install_raspbian.md

 ## Use a pre-built OVOS/PI Environment image saved to an SD card (option on hold as we build a central image server)

 We are currently in the process of building a centralized image server for our pre-built images.
-Once the server is complete, you'll be able t download a pre-built OVOS/PI image from a central site.
+Once the server is complete, you'll be able to download a pre-built OVOS/PI image from a central site.
 Thank you for your patience.

 Here are two methods to install your OVOS/PI image file onto your SD card.